 Senior managers are given the opportunity to receive their fixed (primary) remuneration in certain forms including cash and allowances such as motor vehicle allowances.
-It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the Company.
+It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the

-The fixed remuneration component of the key management personnel is detailed on page 10.
+The fixed remuneration component of the key management personnel is detailed on pages 20-21.

-Variable remuneration - Short Term Incentive ("STI")
+VARIABLE REMUNERATION - SHORT TERM INCENTIVE ("STI")